Enalmada/next-gql/README.md

 Using [changesets](https://github.com/changesets/changesets) so please remember to run "changeset" with any PR that might be interesting to people on an older template.

 ### Development Workflow
-Unfortunately bun link seems to have trouble with graphql.
+Unfortunately bun link seems to have trouble with graphql and updating binaries.
 This is the current workaround:
 In module, run 'bun lint:fix && bun run build:pack`
-In application, run 'bun uninstall @enalmada/next-gql && bun install file:<path>/next-gql/enalmada-next-gql-<version>.tgz'
+In application, run one of as applicable:
+* 'bun uninstall @enalmada/next-gql && bun install file:<path>/next-gql/packages/next-gql/enalmada-next-gql-<version>.tgz'
+* 'bun uninstall @enalmada/next-gql-codegen && bun install file:<path>/next-gql/packages/next-gql-codegen/enalmada-next-gql-codegen-<version>.tgz'